drrscuba/drrscuba.com/content/travel/2024fiji/beforeyougo.md

 ### COVID Advisory

-Fiji currently requires travelers to have received the COVID vaccination, but continues to relax their entry requirements.
-More information can be found on the [Fiji travel page](https://www.fiji.travel/covid-19/travelling-to-fiji):
+We are excited that Fiji now has zero restrictions for travel!
+Effective Feb 14, 2023 Fiji no longer requires travelers to provide proof of COVID-19 vaccination to enter the country!
+More information can be found on the [Fiji travel page](https://www.fiji.travel/covid-19/travelling-to-fiji).